Aviatorscode2/Donut-Finder/docs/tutorials/donut-type/add-new-donut-type.md

 # Add New Donut Type

-## Overview

 In this tutorial, you'll learn how to add a new type of donut to the Donut Finder API.
-This tutorial is intended for developers who need to expand the list of available donut types in the system.
-It assumes you have basic knowledge of:

-* RESTful APIs
-* JSON format
-* Tools like Postman or `curl`

-By the end of this tutorial, you'll be able to:

-* Understand how to format a POST request to add a new donut type
-* Use Postman to add a new donut type
-* Use `curl` to add a new donut type

-## Background

-The Donut Finder API allows users to manage and access information about various donut stores and their inventories.
-Adding new donut types is necessary when introducing new donuts to the system.
-This tutorial will guide you through the process of making a POST request to add a new donut type using the Donut Finder API.
+### Before You Start

+Before starting this tutorial, ensure you set up your test environment by following the steps outlined in the [Before you start a tutorial](../before-you-start-tutorial.md) section.

 ---
 > Expect this tutorial to take about 10-5 minutes to complete.
 ---

-## Before You Start

-Before starting this tutorial, install Postman and json-server.
-Then, sync the To-Do service to your GitHub repository so that you can clone it to your desktop.
-For a complete set of steps, see [Before you start a tutorial](../before-you-start-tutorial.md).

-## Add New Donut Type
+## Tutorial: Add New Donut Type

 To get started, you need to format and send a POST request to add a new type of donut.